Catalog / Computing / Components / PSUs

 Initially, such a connector was intended to power peripherals for the IDE interface, primarily hard drives.
 And although the IDE itself is completely obsolete today and is not used in new components, however, the Molex power connector continues to be installed in power supplies, and almost without fail.
 Almost any modern PSU has at least 1 – 2 of these connectors, and in high-end models this number can be 7 or more.
 This situation is due to the fact that Molex IDE is a fairly universal standard, and with the help of the simplest adapters, components with a different power interface can be powered from it.
 For example, there are Molex - SATA adapters for drives, Molex - 6 pin for video cards, etc.

-the 16-pin PCI-E power connector is designed to replace the existing 8-pin counterparts.
+The 16-pin PCIe power connector is designed to replace the existing 8-pin counterparts.
 It consists of twelve lines for current supply and four more for data transmission.
-The connector provides up to 600 W of additional power, which is a fourfold increase in power compared to 8-pin versions of the interface.
-Additional PCI-E connectors of all formats are used to power those types of internal peripherals that are no longer enough with 75 W supplied directly through the PCI-E socket on the motherboard.
+The connector provides up to 600 watts of additional power, which is a fourfold increase in power compared to the 8-pin versions of the interface.
+Additional PCIe connectors of all formats are used to power those types of internal peripherals that no longer have enough with the 75 watts delivered directly through the PCIe slot on the motherboard.

 Floppy